 Time to Intervene?
-A review of patients who underwent cardiopulmonary resuscitation as a result of an in-hospital cardiorespiratory arrest.
-A report by the National Confidential Enquiry into Patient Outcome and Death (NCEPOD).
-2012, available at http://www.ncepod.org.uk/
+A review of patients who underwent cardiopulmonary resuscitation because of an in-hospital cardiorespiratory arrest.
+A report by the National Confidential Enquiry into Patient Outcome and Death (NCEPOD) 2012, available at CAP\fullreport.pdf (ncepod.org.uk)

-4. Roles and Responsibilities
+3.2 Roles and Responsibilities

-- 4.1 This policy and its forms/appendices apply to all health and social care staff working within signatory organisations including primary, secondary, independent, ambulance and voluntary.
+This policy and its forms and appendices apply to all health and social care staff working within signatory organisations including

+- primary

+- secondary

+- independent

+- ambulance

+- voluntary

 It applies to all designations and roles.
-It applies to all people employed in a caring capacity, including those employed privately by any agency who are signatories to the policy. - 4.2 The decision to complete a DNACPR form should be made by a Consultant, General Practitioner or other Doctor who has been delegated the responsibility by their employer.
-In addition, a can make a decision to complete a DNACPR.
+It applies to all people employed and learners in a caring capacity, including those employed privately by any agency who are signatories to the policy.
+The decision to complete a DNACPR form should be authorised by a Consultant, General Practitioner or other Doctor who has been delegated the responsibility by their employer.

+In addition, an SAS grade doctor can decide to complete a DNACPR.
 Organisations must ensure that a DNACPR decision is verified by a professional with overall responsibility at the earliest opportunity.

 Nurses are not currently allowed to make DNACPR decisions in Jersey.
+Within the Health and Social Services department if the Consultant or GP (General Practitioners) are not available then a designated deputy may decide.
+These are a specialist possessing the relevant Royal College Fellowship or Membership, a staff grade Doctor or Associate Specialist nominated by the Consultant.

+Health and social care staff should encourage the person or their representative, where able, to inform those looking after them that there is a valid documented DNACPR decision and where this can be found, to follow a unified approach to storage of information in the home setting.

+3.2.1 The Chief Executive (equivalent or representative) of each organisation

+Is responsible for:

-Within the Health and Social Services department if the Consultant or GP are not available then a designated deputy may make a decision.
-These are a specialist possessing the relevant Royal College Fellowship or Membership, a staff grade Doctor or Associate Specialist nominated by the Consultant. - 4.3 Health and social care staff should encourage the person or their representative, where able, to inform those looking after them that there is a valid documented DNACPR decision and where this can be found, in order to follow a unified approach to storage of information in the home setting. - 4.4 The Chief Executive (equivalent or representative) of each organisation is responsible for: - ensuring that this policy adheres to statutory requirements and professional guidance - supporting unified policy development and the implementation in their organisations - ensuring that the adherence to the policy is monitored - reviewing the policy, form and supporting documentation regularly - compliance, both clinical and legal with the local policy and procedure - ensuring that the policy is agreed and monitored by the organisation's governance process. - 4.5 Directors or Managers responsible for the delivery of care must ensure that: - staff are aware of the policy and how to access it - the policy is implemented - staff understand the importance of issues regarding DNACPR - staff are trained and updated in managing DNACPR decisions - adherence to the policy is audited and the audit details are fed back to a nominated Director - DNACPR forms, leaflets and policy are available as required.
+- ensuring that this policy adheres to statutory requirements and professional guidance. - supporting unified policy development and the implementation in their organisations. - ensuring that the adherence to the policy is monitored. - reviewing the policy, form and supporting documentation regularly. - compliance, both clinical and legal with the local policy and procedure. - ensuring that the policy is agreed and monitored by the organisation's governance process.

+3.2.2 Directors or Managers responsible for the delivery of care

+Must ensure that:

+- staff are aware of the policy and how to access it. - the policy is implemented. - staff understand the importance of issues regarding DNACPR. - staff are trained and updated in managing DNACPR decisions. - adherence to the policy is audited and the audit details are fed back to a nominated Director. - DNACPR forms, leaflets and policy are available as required.

+3.2.3 Consultants, General Practitioners. other Doctors making DNACPR decisions

+Must:

+- verify any decision made by a delegated professional at the earliest opportunity. - ensure the decision is properly documented. - involve the person, follow best practice guidelines when deciding and, if appropriate, involve other relevant people in the discussion. - communicate the decision to other health and social care providers. - review the decision if necessary.

+3.2.4 Health and social care staff delivering care

+Must: